nathangrigg/website/math324/su11/announce.md

   You should get started now on the <a href='http://math.washington.edu/%7Egrigg/math324/su11/exams/final-home.pdf'>take home problem</a> for the final exam.
 This problem is due at the beginning of class on Friday, August 19.
 Information about the final exam is posted on <a href="http://math.washington.edu/%7Egrigg/math324/su11/exams/final-info.html">this page</a>.
   [Mon Aug 15]
 - **Sample Final Exam.**
-  You can begin to prepare for the final exam by looking at <a href='http://www.math.washington.edu/~arms/m324.10/sam.fex.frSP09.pdf'>this practice final</a>.
+  You can begin to prepare for the final exam by looking at this practice final.
 Notice that the practice final is a 2-hour exam, so is longer than your exam will be.
-Also, do not neglect to study something just because it is not on the practice exam. <b>Update: </b> I have now posted <a href="http://www.math.washington.edu/~arms/m324.10/soln.sam.fex.pdf"> answers to sample final</a>.
+Also, do not neglect to study something just because it is not on the practice exam.
   [Sat Aug 13]